KimiaGhadir/Digital-Systems-Design-lab/lab08/README.md

 # Lab 01 – Combinational Circuit Design

 ## Objective
-The goal of this experiment is to design and implement basic combinational logic circuits using schematic design tools.
+The objective of this experiment is to design basic combinational logic circuits using schematic design tools in Quartus.

 ## Description
-In this experiment, combinational logic circuits are designed and verified through simulation to ensure correct logical functionality.
+In this experiment, combinational circuits are designed using schematic diagrams in Quartus.
+The circuits are then compiled and simulated to verify their correct logical behavior.

 ## Repository Structure
-src/    -> Verilog source files
-tb/     -> Testbench files for simulation
-report/ -> Laboratory report
+schematic/ -> Quartus schematic design files report/    -> Laboratory report

 ## Tools
-Verilog HDL
-ModelSim
+Intel Quartus Prime